Farama-Foundation/Minigrid/README.md

 ## Reinforcement Learning

-If you want to train an agent with reinforcement learning, I recommend using the code found in the [pytorch-a2c-ppo](https://github.com/lcswillems/pytorch-a2c-ppo) repository.
+If you want to train an agent with reinforcement learning, I recommend using the code found in the [torch_rl](https://github.com/lcswillems/torch-rl) repository.
 This code has been tested and is known to work with this environment.
 The default hyper-parameters are also known to converge.

 A sample training command is:

 ```
-cd pytorch-a2c-ppo
+cd torch_rl
 python3 -m scripts.train --env MiniGrid-Empty-8x8-v0 --algo ppo
 ```